snackk/arch-installation/README.md

 ## Overview

+First of all you should download and burn the latest arch-linux image, that you can found under releases.
+As an alternative you could build the image yourself, look under [Customizing image](#image).

-Before anything, a customized image of arch-linux must be built, for the scripts to be on the bootable image of arch-linux.
-After that, the installation is divided in several stages:
+The installation is divided in several stages:

 * **arch-installation** - *(needed)* Installs arch-linux base system.
-* **arch-configuration** - *(needed)* Sets up hostname, keyboard, language, timezone, root password and installs some dependencies along with grub, to boot the newly installed system.
+* **arch-configuration** - *(needed)* Sets up hostname, keyboard, language, timezone, root password and installs some dependencies along with grub.
 * **environment-setup** - *(needed)* Sets up a graphical environment with Deepin.
 * **snackk-setup** - *(Optional)* Installs [arch-config-files](https://github.com/snackk/arch-config-files).